Text by CLOT Magazine

 Unsound recently announced a pre-festival Discussion Series and Workshops, Unsound LAB.
-The series, which already started on 23rd July, aims to address the current crises the music industry and the world, in general, are facing in the last year.
+The series, which started on 23rd July, aims to address the current crises the music industry and the world, in general, have faced in the last year.
 The pandemic has made live events either impossible, difficult or complex to produce safely.
 Simultaneously, BLM protests have brought to the fore the need for line-ups, rosters and teams to be more diverse and representative.

 How do we get through this crisis as an industry, and what kind of post-pandemic future might we build together?
 What should change?
 What should stay the same?
 What does community mean right now?
-Will we find a way to work together more closely or, in a changing world, will many inevitably fall by the wayside? – the team behind Unsound ask themselves.
+Will we find a way to work together more closely, or will many inevitably fall by the wayside in a changing world? – the team behind Unsound ask themselves.
 Therefore, as part of Unsound 2020 activities, the team decided to start a programme to foster and nurture this so relevant discussions.
-The project is divided into two parts: open-access discussions and online workshops with limited admission.
+The project is divided into open-access discussions and online workshops with limited admission.

 The first discussion in the open-access series was titled Black Techno Futures: Local and Global Perspectives and took place July 23rd (the recording can be watched from the unsound webpage).
 The talk was programmed and hosted by Frankie Decaiza Hutchinson from Discwoman and Brooklyn’s Dweller Festival.
 Including perspectives from different cities, the discussion explored the conditions of working as a black person in the industry, diving into challenges and how things need to change for black people to survive and flourish.

 Next in the series is Creative Practice in the Covid-19 Era, taking place on August 6.
 Moderated by Phillip Sherburne, contributing editor at Pitchfork, the conversation will again include Jlin, one of the unique electronic musicians of her generation – and UK producer and rapper GAIKA, Sote, a Tehran-based experimental musician, and Polish DJ and producer VTSS.
 These artists will address and discuss the challenges the COVID-19 pandemic has brought for them and ways it may have helped them create.